BasicPrimitives/javascript/samples/ItemTemplates.md

 ![Screenshot](javascript.controls/__image_snapshots__/CaseAddingLinkToItemTemplate-snap.png)

 ## Adding selection checkbox to Item Template
-Chart supports selected items collection on its API, so checkbox element is necessary part of control's functionality.
-If you want to place it inside of item template instead of having it shown outside as decorator of element boundaries, you have to add `bp-selectioncheckbox` to your checkbox `class` style property.
+Chart supports selected items collection on its API, so the checkbox element is necessary for the control's functionality.
+Suppose you want to place it inside the item template instead of having it shown outside as a decorator of element boundaries.
+In that case, you have to add `bp-selectioncheckbox` class name to your checkbox element.

 [JavaScript](javascript.controls/CaseSelectionCheckboxInItemTemplate.html)